fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - James Hamblin, [Lectins Could Become the Next Gluten](https://www.theatlantic.com/health/archive/2017/04/the-next-gluten/523686/), (_The Atlantic_ April 24, 2017).

 {% include alert.html class='danger' title='Reading reflection' text="
-Everyone writes on the same question today: Which perspective do you find more compelling why?
-What expertise is required to understand how to 'end' obesity?
-Is that ever possible?
+Everyone writes on the same question today: How would you compare these two critiques of relatively new diets?
+Is one more effective than the other?
+WHY?
+What similar and different techniques do they use to communicate their skepticism to the reader?
+These writers are not dietary experts, but are they convincing to you?
 "%}

 ### Wed 11/11